 Your First 100 Hours

 - Dress Professionally.
 As a new employee you will be noticed by others.
-Do not let your clothes be their first impression of you.
-For the first 100 hours’ dress professionally conservative or in-line with the company dress code if there is one.
+For the first 100 hours’ dress professionally or conservatively in-line with the company dress code if there is one.

 - Takes Notes.
 Carry a notepad with you and capture important information.
 It will also show that you are attentive and you’ll have notes to refer back to when needed.

 - Remember Names.
-No one will expect you to remember everyone’s name but try to learn them quickly.
+No one will expect you to remember everyone’s name but try to learn as many as you can.
 It’s ok in the beginning to say “I am sorry but do you mind repeating your name again, thank you”.

 - Introduce Yourself.
 Try to meet as many people as possible, even if you have to walk up to them and introduce yourself.
 If possible, ask to be involved in your announcement in order to maximize how you are seen, presented, and positioned.